A Case for Conscious Significance rather than Free Will.

 My Priors (perhaps a bit late)

-I've always been philosophically secular, so have always believed we are a product of our genes, environment, parenting, education system etc, so I've never conceived of an outside influence on this (from a soul—corrupt or angelic or some other magical ingredient) so perhaps I find it hard to see 'free-will' as it is understood as a religious tenet, and consequently as it is construed by its opponents.
+I've always been philosophically secular, so have always believed we are a product of our genes, environment, parenting, education system etc, so I've never conceived of an outside influence on this (from a soul—corrupt or angelic or some other magical ingredient) so perhaps I find it hard to see 'free will' as it is understood as a religious tenet, and consequently as it is construed by its opponents.

 An Analogy between Compatibilism and Secular Christianity

 While on the topic of religious belief, it's possible to interpret some compatibilist positions as analogous to the secular Christian position, where one doesn't believe in God but follows Christian moral principles.
 As someone who hasn't believed in God, I don't have this same cognitive dissonance—my morality has never been connected to belief in God, it's been based on how my actions affect others (broadly Utilitarian).
-Similarly, because I've always seen people as a product of their genes and environment, I've never thought that they had some magical element that imbued them free will.
+Similarly, because I've always seen people as a product of their genes and environment, I've never thought that they had some magical element that imbued them with free will.
 So, my sense of 'conscious significance', would be analogous to a secular sense of morality (in relation to the compatibilist / secular Christian analogy).

 And so, I'm not a determinist who thinks we should act like we have free will, I'm claiming that I believe our consciousness is significant in determining the future (whether that future is entirely determined or not) who thinks we should act as if our conscious effort is significant to our outcomes.
 This belief has come from the experience of putting effort into decisions, or not, and seeing the unsatisfactory results of lazy decision-making.